-- The sauna is within the pool building so can only be used during your pre-booked sessions.
+- The sauna is within the pool building so can only be used during your allocated sessions.

 - Sheep, goat and chicken feeding will continue with guests.
 To avoid unnecessary social interaction between guests, sessions will be scheduled and 'by appointment only'.
-There will be two morning sessions (9am and 9:20am) and one afternoon session (approx 5:30pm but could be changed) every day.
-It should be possible for cottages to attend a session every other day if desired but it is possible (but unlikely) that this would stretch to a every three days if we have eight different groups in our eight cottages who all want to feed the animals as much as possible (this would be exceptionally rare).
+There will be two morning sessions (9am and 9:20am) and one afternoon session (approx 5:00pm but could be changed) every day until the end of August.
+We will continue with this at the start of September but trial different options to see what works best as we move out of the school holidays.

 - Guinea pig feeding/handling sessions are temporarily suspended.
 It is impossible to do this without close contact with Beech Farm staff unfortunately.
 When social distancing guidelines change, we will revisit this.